Recipe by Pamelia Chia

 240 ml pineapple juice

-Pour enough oil into a pan to reach about 2 inches deep and heat over high heat.
-Once the oil is hot, add half of the tempeh (it should sizzle immediately) and fry for 3 minutes, or until the tempeh is golden brown, similar to a hash brown.
+Pour enough oil into a pan so that it is about 5 cm high and heat on high.
+Once the oil is hot, add half of the tempeh (it should sizzle immediately) and fry for 3 minutes, or until the tempeh is golden brown, similar to a hashbrown.
 Remove the tempeh from the oil with a slotted spoon and drain on a paper towel-lined plate.
 Repeat with the remaining tempeh.
 Set aside while you prepare the glaze.

-Place the coconut oil and sugar in a separate pan and heat over high heat.
-Let the sugar melt and caramelize until light brown, stirring occasionally.
-This will take about a minute.
+Put the coconut oil and sugar in a separate pan and heat on high.
+Let the sugar melt and caramelize to a light brown color, stirring occasionally.
+This takes about a minute.

-Add the lemongrass, chili and garlic.
-Stir fry for half a minute to release the aromas and then add the fish sauce or soy sauce and pineapple juice.
+Add the lemongrass, chili, and garlic.
+Stir-fry for half a minute to release the aromas, then add the fish sauce or soy sauce and pineapple juice.
 Stir well and add the fried tempeh.

-Cook over high heat, stirring frequently, until the liquid has reduced and the tempeh is coated with a thick, syrupy glaze.
+Cook on high heat, stirring regularly, until the liquid has reduced and the tempeh is covered with a thick, syrupy glaze.

-Eat it with fresh vegetables and rice, noodles, or use it as a sandwich topping!
+Eat it with fresh vegetables and rice, noodles, or use it as a topping on a sandwich!